Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

 Adobe’s program is AI Enhance.
-It can turn a 0.8-megapixel image into one that has over 3 megapixels.
+It can turn a 0.8 MP (megapixel) image into one with over 3 MP.
 Even though that doesn’t seem like a lot, the difference is incredible.
-It can turn a pixelated image into a recognisable photograph.
+It can turn a pixelated image into a recognizable photo.

 Google’s program uses two processes to enhance pixelated images:

-- CDM – This is a class-Conditional Diffusion Model.
+- CDM: This is a class-Conditional Diffusion Model.
 This is the process that increases the size of the image.
-Its AI uses a photo database that is familiar with high-resolution natural photos.
-Then, by running the SR3 over the image many times, the program changes the resolution to its highest.
+Its AI uses a photo database familiar with high-resolution natural photos.
+Then it runs the SR3 over the image many times.
+And the program changes the resolution to its highest.

 How Can AI Improve Your Photography?

-Google Clips is the first camera that a computer operates.
-Yes, there is still a button on it to take your images.
-But, it works on its own, with Google encouraging you to leave it in a good position.
+Google Clips was the first camera that a computer operated.
+Yes, there was still a button on it to take your images.
+But it worked independently, with Google encouraging you to leave it in a good position.

-As the first full AI camera, Google Clips picks certain moments to take a small video.
-From those, you can choose your favourite frame.
-It uses AI recognition to identify who to take pictures of.
-It remembers people important to you, which you can set by selecting them on the app.
+As it was the first full AI camera, Google Clips picked certain moments to take a small video.
+From those, you could choose your favorite frame.
+It used AI recognition to identify who to take pictures of.
+It would remember people important to you.
+And you could set that by selecting them on the app.

-The camera learns what clips you save and tries to achieve more images or sets like this in the future.
-You can even set priorities for the camera.
+The camera learned what clips you saved and tried to achieve more images or sets like that in the future.
+You could even set priorities for the camera.

-I don’t think it looks too great if you leave the camera in the same position.
-It won’t take many photos that are too different.
-So you have to move the camera around to make sure the pictures are new.
-I also think the camera quality is lacking.
+I didn’t think it looked great if you left the camera in the same position, so I didn’t take many photos that were too different.
+You had to move the camera around to ensure the pictures were new.
+I thought the camera quality was lacking.

-But this could be an excellent addition to your house if you don’t want to miss out on precious moments.
-You can capture birthdays, Bar Mitzvahs, and babies’ first steps.
-And you don’t have to be behind the camera.
+But it was an excellent addition to your house if you didn’t want to miss out on precious moments.
+You could capture birthdays, Bar Mitzvahs, and babies’ first steps.
+And you didn’t have to be behind the camera.

-Google has discontinued the camera (with support up until December 2021).
-But this gives us an idea of where AI could be heading.
+Google discontinued the camera (with support up until December 2021).
+But this gave us an idea of where AI was heading.